-Musanze district is ranked eighth in the country with 84.6% of individuals aged six and above having at some time attended school.
-The top district is Kicukiro (94.4%) followed by Nyarugenge (90.7%).
-All other districts range from 78.4% to 86%.
+In Nyamasheke district 82.7% of individuals aged six and above have at some time attended school.
+The best-performing district is Kicukiro (94.4%) while the worst-performing is Nyamagabe (78.4%).

 Figure 7.1 Percentage of individuals aged six and above that have ever attended school, by district